Peppermint Crisp Pudding. Need I say more?

 I love a good braai.
 Boerewors, chops, potato salad, pap and gravy and lets not forget the ultimate dessert – Peppermint Crisp Pudding.
 It is a proudly South African dessert that is definitely everyone’s favourite.

-I decided to share this super easy, ultra delicious recipe that is not only going to earn you major brownie points with everyone at a braai, but you might be lucky and have a little bit leftover for breakfast the next day.
+I decided to share this super easy, ultra delicious recipe that is not only going to earn you major brownie points with everyone at, but you might be lucky and have a little bit leftover for breakfast the next day.

 Peppermint Crisp Pudding!